hoainam12k/unite-react-node-app-workshop/workshop.md

 _server/index.js_

-We can mount our middlware by adding the following lines after we intialize our new Koa app.
+We can mount our middleware by adding the following lines after we intialize our new Koa app.

 ```js
 app.use(session(app));